 - Detailed data capture: The tasks performed by machines can be monitored and recorded at every step, producing valuable data and an audit trail that can support further process improvement and help with regulatory compliance.

 Cognitive Process Automation vs. Robotic Process AutomationMost people are familiar with process automation.
 It’s been around since Henry Ford invented the assembly line.
 So what is RPA?
 Analysts write, “The most important thing to say about RPA is that it is not a robot!
 At least it is not a physical robot.
 RPA is a type of software that is able to interface with computer systems in the same way as a person does.
 RPA software is able to ‘type’ and is able to ‘click’ and is able to move a cursor.
 This enables it to open and close programs and to use programs.
 This is why the term ‘robotic’ was coined — there’s no physical robot but the software behaves in a robotic way.
 What is key though is that the RPA software is able to carry out tasks with a much greater level of efficiency than a human operator — and it never gets tired.
 RPA has been shown to be a highly effective option for carrying out certain types of tasks.
-It has delivered huge cost savings for organisations and eye wateringly massive returns on investment of 100s of per cent in some instances.
+It has delivered huge cost savings for organizations and eye wateringly massive returns on investment of 100s of a percent in some instances.
 It is certainly worth every organisation taking a serious look at how they might take advantage of what it is able to do., Robotic process automation is a technology that lets software robots replicate the actions of human workers for routine tasks such as data entry and it is altering the way organizations handle many of their key business and IT processes.

 RPA has been around for some time.
 But businesses want to move beyond RPA and make their processes smarter not just automated.
 They want Cognitive Process Automation™.
 When RPA is used in conjunction with cognitive technologies, its capabilities can be significantly expanded.
 The integration of cognitive technologies with RPA makes it possible to extend automation to processes that require perception or judgment.
 With the addition of natural language processing, chatbot technology, speech recognition, and computer vision technology, for instance, bots can extract and structure information from speech audio, text, or images and pass that structured information to the next step of the process.
 Analysts call this next step “intelligent process automation.”
-They assert, intelligent process automation will be a core part of companies’ next-generation operating models.
+They assert intelligent process automation will be a core part of companies’ next-generation operating models.
 Whatever you want to call it, cognitive technologies are going to make process automation activities smarter.

 ConclusionsCognitive computing systems must be able to handle ambiguity and a shifting set of variables, constantly re-evaluating information based on changes in the user, task, context, goal or new information.
 They must understand the question or context before seeking answers.
 They may offer multiple “good” answers that are weighted for confidence or closeness to the query or topic.
 Users must be able to interact with the system easily in a kind of continuing “conversation.”
 Like humans, these systems must be dynamic, and they must learn.